 The record explains that "[t]he purpose of a magazine disconnect mechanism is to prevent accidental discharges, and the resulting risk of serious injury and death, that can occur when a handgun is still loaded despite the magazine having been removed by the user. ...
 Magazine disconnect mechanisms are designed to increase the safety of both the firearm user and people in the user's vicinity."
-Gonzalez Declaration \P 13.
+2-ER-129-130 ¶ 15 (Gonzalez Declaration).

-At the preliminary injunction hearing, the government's expert explained specifically how a magazine disconnect mechanism works:

-When the magazine is out of the pistol, the MDM (the silver blade in the center of the chamber in Figure 3 below) blocks the firing pin, which prevents a round from going off if the trigger is pulled.
-See 3-ER-464 (Gonzalez testimony); Figure 3 (6-ER-1240).
+As the government's expert explained, "a magazine disconnect mechanism is a component of the frame that looks like a small lever, which functions to impede the operation of the firearm."
+2-ER-129 \P 14.
+When the magazine is out of the pistol, the MDM (the small lever in the center of the chamber in Figure 3 below) blocks the firing pin, which prevents a round from discharging if the trigger is pulled.
+See id; Figure 3 (Boland ER, 6-ER-1240).